Doka LCA - Environmental Humour

 • The Story of Stuff with Annie Leonard - Not exactly satire, but an accessible, well-visualised and entertaining synopsis of important issues in a 20-minute online video that explores the full life cycle of what we buy and the political-economic history of over-consumption.
 Some of the factual information imho has to be taken with a grain of salt.

-• The Meatrix - A short spoof of "The Matrix" movie about the truth behind the lies we tell ourselves about the origin of our food (1MB Flash animation).
+• The Meatrix - A short spoof of "The Matrix" movie about the truth behind the lies we tell ourselves about the origin of our food.
 Other language versions of The Meatrix

 • Store Wars - Store Wars is a short spoof about a small band of organic vegetable puppets - Cuke Skywalker, Ham Solo, Chewbroccoli and wise old Obi Wan Cannoli - battling against Darth Tader and its empire of pollution and pesticides that has taken over the market with its arsenal of genetic engineering, irradiation and toxic chemicals.
 Can the Organic Rebels rescue Princess Lettuce or will they be seduced by the Dark Side of the Farm?